 12 Top-Rated Fly Fishing Destinations in Tennessee

 Anglers flock to Tennessee because it offers a full spectrum of freshwater fly fishing opportunities across the state.
 Tennessee has more than 22,000 miles of streams, 29 major reservoirs, and at least 315 species of fish.
-The mountainous eastern part of the state offers some of the best fly fishing opportunities, with abundant populations of wild trout (brook, rainbow, and brown) living in 845 miles of streams along the Appalachian Mountain range.
+The mountainous eastern part of the state offers some of the best fly fishing opportunities, with abundant populations of wild trout living in 845 miles of streams along the Appalachian Mountain range.

 Before heading out to experience some of the best fly fishing Tennessee has to offer, it is important to obtain a valid fishing license from the TWRA, understand the limits and regulations for specific waterways, and obtain a map of the area you plan to fish.
 If you are new to fly fishing, look for classes offered by many tackle outfitters in the state, or hire a guide.